Mick Foley: Various promotions; All Japan Pro Wrestling (1990–1991)

-He soon left UWF for Tri-State Wrestling (a forerunner to Extreme Championship Wrestling), whose high-impact and violent wrestling style fit Foley well.
-On May 18 in Philadelphia, he and Eddie Gilbert had a Barbed Wire match- a sight not often seen in professional wrestling in the United States, and an object Foley would often be associated with.
-Barbed wire would be wrapped with the ropes all around the ring, and Cactus and Gilbert both bled heavily and the match ended when Gilbert threw Cactus into the ring ropes and he did a hangman—a planned move where a wrestler's head is tangled between the top two ring ropes- only this time his head was tangled with the ring ropes and barbed wire.
-Later that year, on one night, an event known as Tri-State's Summer Sizzler 1991, Cactus Jack and Eddie Gilbert had three matches in one night: Cactus won a Falls Count Anywhere match, lost a Stretcher match, and then fought to a double disqualification in a Steel Cage match.
-These matches caught the attention of World Championship Wrestling promoters, in large part due to widespread photo circulation.
-In 1991, after a brief stint working in the Global Wrestling Federation, Foley joined WCW full-time.
+Returning to the United States in April 1991, Foley resumed wrestling for TWA and the UWF.
+In May 1991 at the TWA's "Spring Spectacular II" event, Foley faced Eddie Gilbert in a barbed wire match – a sight not often seen in professional wrestling in the United States, and an object Foley would often be associated with.
+Barbed wire would be wrapped with the ropes all around the ring, and Cactus and Gilbert both bled heavily; the match ended when Gilbert threw Cactus into the ring ropes and he did a hangman — a planned move where a wrestler's head is tangled between the top two ring ropes – only this time his head was tangled with the ring ropes and barbed wire.
+The following month, at UWF's Beach Brawl pay-per-view, Foley teamed with Bob Orton in a loss to Wet 'n' Wild (Steve Ray and Sunny Beach).